 As a clinician, my first experience with having a patient at the working group table was an adult man with Down Syndrome.
 When I first heard he was joining us, I was unsure how would it would work.
 But having experienced it, I can say with conviction that I will never work another way.
 There is nothing like having a representative of the people you are there to serve to remind a clinician about the importance of better care.
 It dignifies the experience, and creates an atmosphere of dedication and respect for the cause.
 No matter how sophisticated, the patient presence reminds the practitioner of what is truly important.

-Dr. Robin McGee (www.thecancerolympics.com, Twitter @TCOrobin), is a Registered Clinical Psychologist, mother, wife, educator and friend.
-Living in Nova Scotia, she has worked in health and education settings for over 25 years.
-Since entering remission, she has been very active in advocacy, mentorship, and fundraising on behalf of cancer patients.
+Dr. Robin McGee (The Cancer Olympics, Twitter @TCOrobin), is a Registered Clinical Psychologist, mother, wife, educator and friend.
+Living in Nova Scotia, she has worked in health and education settings for over 30 years.
+She has been very active in advocacy, mentorship, and fundraising on behalf of cancer patients.
 In particular, she has been involved in provincial, national, and international initiatives aimed at improving standards of cancer care.
-In 2015, she was awarded the Canadian Cancer Society’s highest honour, the National Medal of Courage.
-Her book The Cancer Olympics has won four literary awards, and was recently listed among the best 55 self-published books of 2015 by Kirkus reviews.
+She has been awarded the Canadian Cancer Society’s highest honour, the National Medal of Courage.
+Robin was also decorated by the Governor General of Canada with the Sovereign’s Medal for Volunteers .
+Her book The Cancer Olympics has won seven literary awards, and was listed among the best 55 self-published books of 2015.
 Proceeds of sales go to cancer support programs.
-The Cancer Olympics is McGee’s first – and hopefully her last – memoir about her cancer experiences.
+The Cancer Olympics is available from Amazon and Indigo.
+She is currently in treatment for a recurrence of her colorectal cancer.